 Have you ever wondered if you need long-term disability income insurance?
 If you have a traditional 9-5 employer, they may offer a group long-term disability income plan, provided at a group rate.
 That’s what’s normally referred to as long-term disability, or LTD insurance.
 However, if you’re self-employed, a business owner, or simply don’t have enough (or any) coverage through your employer, you may be curious as to whether or not purchasing individual disability income insurance is in your best financial interest.

 Long-term disability insurance and individual disability income insurance can help financially protect you if you were to become unable to work due to an illness or injury that keeps you out of work for over 90 days (this is the typical elimination period but policies differ and you would need to verify the exact terms on any policy that covers you or that you consider purchasing).
-Most policies offer to cover a percent of your pre-disability income for a set period of time with a general maximum of 66.66% of your income as a monthly insurance payout in the event that you became disabled.
+Most policies offer to cover a percent of your pre-disability income for a set period of time with a general maximum of 66.66% of your income as a monthly insurance payout in the event that you become disabled.

 But how do you know when disability insurance makes sense for your lifestyle?

 In this article:

 If you’re a parent, your child relies on your income.
 Although you may feel comfortable risking the sustainability of your own lifestyle needs without long-term disability insurance, it’s a lot harder when you have dependents in the picture.
 When you’re a parent, having partial income replacement when you experience a disabling injury or illness can make a world of difference for your family.
 When you have young kids at home, you likely have more expenses than you would if you were young and single, or if you were closer to retirement.